THirsch62/ECE-445/README.md

 We started testing once the glue finished curing.
 We started by rotating the servos 18 degrees and back to the starting position and it worked great.
 We then tried testing it by rotating the servos 90 degrees and then back.
 There was a loud cracking noise and we realized we overtorqued one of the servos and it was not out of commission.
 One of our risers is also broken, but that's an easier fix.
 Now, we need to order more servos before we can continue working.

 We identified the problem as the PWM signal.
 When our code is not running and everything is connected to power, the servos are reading a PWM duty cycle of 0%, therefore they both try to rotate to their starting position.
 This will cause them to break, as happened during our initial test.
 We decided that we could fix this problem by using a PNP transistor.
+If the servos have no power to them, they cannot rotate, no matter what the PWM duty cycle is.
+Our idea is, we will set the PWM duty cycles of all the servos and then use logic to allow power to pass through to servos.
+Then whenever we need to stop the program or anything, we just cut power to our servos, so they don't try to rotate to a wrong position.

 The Raspberry Pi's GPIO ports has a low signal of ~1.2V and a high signal of ~4.9V.
 This will not work as a transistor will generally start allowing passthrough voltage at anything over ~0.7V.
 Therefore we will need to add an IC chip, to help control this output.
 The IC chip will be a NAND gate as that is the easiest to convert to an AND gate and none of the 3 of us have any AND chips.
 (Here is a <a href="https://www.ti.com/lit/ds/symlink/sn74ac00.pdf?ts=1711955865754&ref_url=https%253A%252F%252Feu.mouser.com%252F">link</a> to the NAND gate's data sheet) The NAND gate's output will have a high signal of ~2.1V and a low signal of ~0.1V.
 This will allow us to properly control a transistor.
 We will connect our power supply's Vin to the collector pin of the transistor and connect our servos to the emitter pin of the transistor.
 This will allow us to control a higher voltage circuit with a lower voltage Raspberry Pi.

+We tested this today with a transistor from a previous ECE class lab kit, but the maximum throughput was 3.3V.
+We need 5V minimum to power our servos, so we will need to order others.
+We also have a fleshed out version of our PCB, but are waiting on last minute parts to test on a breadboard before we submit a PCB order.

+We stopped working around 8:30PM.

+We are waiting on the following parts to come in:
+* Spool of 22 AUG wire
+* Wire stripper
+* Female to male wires
+* Raspberry Pi Camera cable extension
+* Replacement servos (they come in packs of 4)
+* Transistors

 ## March 27th, 2024
 We met today to get some more physical aspects of the project done.
 Here's what we finished today: